Neural operators for solving nonlinear inverse problems: Introduction

+where the operator $F: \mathcal{D}(F) \subseteq \X \to \Y$ is defined on its domain $\mathcal{D}(F) \neq \emptyset$.
+For technical reasons, we need to consider the operator $F$ in parallel in different function space settings.
+With the notation, we mean that we consider mapping properties of $F$ (such as continuity) with respect to the topologies of $\X$ and $\Y$.

 Inverse problems are often ill-posed, meaning that their solutions do not depend continuously on the data $\y$.
-Specifically, if $\y^\delta \to \y$, there is no guarantee that a solution $\x^\delta$ of \autoref{eq:op} with data $\y^\delta$ (presumably it exists) will converge to a solution of \autoref{eq:op}.
+This means that even if $\y^\delta \to \y$, there is no guarantee that a solution $\x^\delta$ of \autoref{eq:op} with data $\y^\delta$ (presumably it exists) will converge to a solution of \autoref{eq:op}.
+In this paper, the superscript $\delta$ means that we have some estimate on the amount of noise,

 Therefore, a regularization technique needs to be applied to solve \autoref{eq:op} in a stable manner.
-One of the most widely studied regularization method is Tikhonov regularization, which approximates a solution of \autoref{eq:op} by a minimizer $\xad$ of the quadratic Tikhonov functional
+One of the most widely studied regularization method is Tikhonov regularization, which approximates a solution of \autoref{eq:op} by a minimizer $\x^{\alpha\delta}$ of the quadratic Tikhonov functional

 with $\alpha > 0$ for some fixed point $\x^{(0)} \in \mathcal{D}(F)$.
 It is common to put $\x^{(0)} = 0$ when dealing with linear operator, and we do the same here.
 Tikhonov regularization has been generalized to convex regularization, which consists in minimization of